ksingla1885/ksingla1885/README.md

 - Currently learning **MySQL** and **Oracle Database** from beginner to advanced
 - Exploring **Relational Database Management Systems (RDBMS)**
 - Building scalable APIs and clean, responsive user interfaces
-- Gaining knowledge in **Cyber Security** and ethical hacking basics
 - Experienced with **Git** and **GitHub** for version control and collaboration

 ---